An induced annealing technique for SiPMs neutron radiation damage: SiPM recovery measurements

-Figure~\ref{fig:direct_polarization} shows the results obtained with one cell of a Hamamatsu SiPM array polarized in direct configuration at $\rm \Delta V_{IND}$ = 10 V. The \idark shows an exponential trend with a decay constant of $\tau=500$~s and a constant current term $\rm I_{0-dark}$ = 5.2~$\rm m A$.
+Figure~\ref{fig:direct_polarization} shows the results obtained with one cell of a Hamamatsu SiPM array polarized in direct configuration at $\rm V_{DIR}$ = 10 V. The \idark shows an exponential trend with a decay time of $\tau=500$~s and a constant current term $\rm I_{0 dark}$ = 5.2~$\rm m A$\footnote{Fit function used: $\rm{I_{dark}=I_{0 dark}\cdot(1+exp(-t/\tau))}$.}.
 A reduction of $\sim40\%$ in \idark after $\sim 5$~min of direct polarization was achieved.